mayankchugh-learning/trip-planner-from-scratch/README.md

 source "$( poetry env list --full-path | grep Activated | cut -d' ' -f1 )/bin/activate"

 alias activate_poetry="source \"\$(poetry env list --full-path | grep Activated | cut -d' ' -f1 )/bin/activate\""

+From where will you be traveling from?
+Hong Kong

+What are the cities options you are interested in visiting?
+Delhi

+What is the date range you are interested in traveling?
+June

+What are some of your high level interests and hobbies?
+Sightseen, Shopping, Eating